Reason Codes & Score Interpretation

 Using reason codes in workflows

-You can reference reason codes in your RiskOS™ workflow configuration:
+You can also act on reason codes automatically in your RiskOS™ workflow configuration:

 • Condition steps can branch logic based on whether specific reason codes are present in an enrichment response.